jeton-th/weather-app/README.md

 # Weather App

 This is a weather web application in JavaScript.
-The purpose of this project is to practise JavaScript Promises and APIs.
+The purpose of this project is to practice JavaScript Promises and APIs.

 ### Contributors:
 * [Jeton Thaçi](https://github.com/jeton-th)